Businessplan.Earlylight.io | Updated: Feb 2026

 Week 23 (Jul 21-27)

-• Test aquaculture feeds with BSFL inputs and document algae/shrimp innovation links to biodigester streams.
+• Test aquaculture feeds with BSFL inputs and document algae/shrimp innovation links to substrate optimization data.

 Week 24 (Jul 28-Aug 3)